twitter-archive/ostrich/README.md

       }
     }

-A `ServiceConfig` class contains things you want to configure on your server, as vars, and an `apply` method that turns a RuntimeEnvironment into your server. `ServiceConfig` is actually a helper for `Config` that adds logging configuration, sets up the optional admin HTTP server if it was configured, and registers your service with the `ServiceTracker` so that it will be shutdown when the admin port receives a shutdown command.
+A `ServerConfig` class contains things you want to configure on your server, as vars, and an `apply` method that turns a RuntimeEnvironment into your server. `ServiceConfig` is actually a helper for `Config` that adds logging configuration, sets up the optional admin HTTP server if it was configured, and registers your service with the `ServiceTracker` so that it will be shutdown when the admin port receives a shutdown command.

 Next, make a simple config file for development: